 2. Field-Level Transformation & Type Coercion

 Normalization requires deterministic transformation functions per OEM profile.
 Raw payloads frequently mix imperial and metric units, regional timestamp formats, and unstructured free-text remarks.
-Apply unit normalization at the transformation layer: convert LBS/KG to a single base unit, standardize torque values to N·m, and align flight hour/cycle counters to fixed decimal precision.
+Apply unit normalization at the transformation layer: convert mass to a single base unit, standardize torque values to N·m, and align flight hour/cycle counters to fixed decimal precision.
 Implement regex and semantic parsing routines to extract structured entities from free-text remarks.
 The transformation engine consumes structured tokens from the Regex & NLP Field Extraction layer, ensuring part numbers conform to ATA iSpec 2200 or OEM-specific revision formats.

 import re